lambdaclass/lambda_ethereum_consensus/docs/bindings_go.md

 What we have until now allows us to create long-living references, but we still need to free them manually (otherwise we leak memory).
 To fix this, we can treat them as native objects with Erlang's [*Resource objects*](https://www.erlang.org/doc/man/erl_nif.html#functionality).
-By treating them as resources with an associated type and destructor, we can let Erlang's garbage-collector manage the reference's lifetime.
+By treating them as resources with an associated type and destructor, we can let Erlang's garbage collector manage the reference's lifetime.
 It works as follows:

 <!-- TODO: add code examples -->